 - Make small boxes or bags and leave them out for delivery workers in the month of December.

 How to Freeze Dough or Cookies

-Note: I do not think iced cookies or linzer cookies freeze well so I usually bake those close to when I want to use them OR refrigerate the dough until I will be using them.
+Note: I do not think iced cookies or linzer cookies freeze well.
+I usually bake those close to when I want to use them.
+You can also refrigerate the dough until ready to use.

 - Freezing Dough:

 - After scooping/portioning your dough place the cookies you want to freeze on a parchment lined pan and put in the freezer for 1-2 hours.

 - After they are frozen, place them in a zip lock bag or freezer safe container and make sure they are sealed properly.

 - They will stay in freezer for up to 3 months.

 - When you are ready to cook, bake them from frozen and add 1-2 minutes onto cooking time.

 - After the cookies have cooled completely place in a ziplock bag or freezer safe container, make sure it is fully sealed otherwise you will have freezer burn.